toto6038/windows-uwp.zh-tw/windows-apps-src/design/controls-and-patterns/listview-filtering.md

 private void FilteredLV_LNameChanged(object sender, TextChangedEventArgs e) {
-    // Perform a Linq query to find all Person objects (from the original People collection) that fit the criteria of the filter, save them in a new collection object called TempFiltered.
+    /* Perform a Linq query to find all Person objects (from the original People collection) that fit the criteria of the filter, save them in a new List called TempFiltered. */ List<Person> TempFiltered;
-    ObservableCollection<Person> TempFiltered = new ObservableCollection<Person>();

-    // Make sure all text is case-insensitive when comparing TempFiltered = People.Where(contact => contact.LastName.ToLower().Contains(FilterByLastName.Text.ToLower()));
+    /* Make sure all text is case-insensitive when comparing, and make sure the filtered items are in a List object */ TempFiltered = people.Where(contact => contact.LastName.Contains(FilterByLName.Text, StringComparison.InvariantCultureIgnoreCase)).ToList();

-    // Go through TempFiltered and compare it with the current PeopleFiltered collection, adding and subtracting items as necessary:
+    /* Go through TempFiltered and compare it with the current PeopleFiltered collection, adding and subtracting items as necessary: */

     // First, remove any Person objects in PeopleFiltered that are not in TempFiltered for (int i = PeopleFiltered.Count - 1; i >= 0; i--)